ulixee/hero/unblocked/README.md

 - [Agent][agent].
 A basic automated engine that implements the full reference [Specifications][spec].
 - [Plugins](./plugins).
 Unblocked community plugins that enhance a browser to mask Browser, Network, User Interaction and Operating System "markers" that can be used to block web scrapers.
 - [DoubleAgent][double-agent].
 A series of tests that can be run to analyze real Browsers on real machines, and then compare all the detected markers to an automated setup.
+- [DoubleAgent Stacks](./double-agent-stacks).
+Runners for common scraper stacks.
+This can also serve as a workflow example for your own stack.
 - [Real User Agents][real-user-agents].
 A library that collects real Chromium releases and UserAgent strings collected from real browsers.
 This is used to generate UserAgent strings for various combinations of Browsers and Operating Systems.
 - [Browser Profile Data][profiles].
 A data repository containing profiles of real browsers using BrowserStack, Dockers and Local Doms.
 Includes deep diffing various environments of Chrome (headed, headless, with devtools, browserstack, between runs, etc).
-- [Browser Profiler][./browser-profiler].
+- [Browser Profiler](./browser-profiler).
 Profiler to automatically collect [Browser Profile Data][profiles].
 Automation to recreate files is driven from Profile Data project.
 - [Emulator Builder](./browser-emulator-builder).
 A library to use the collected data from Browser Profile Data to "patch" runtime headless Chrome to match headed Chrome on a home Operating System.
 - [Mission Impossible](./mission-impossible).
 Real world measurement of what DOM Apis are being analyzed on the top websites, and how many are detecting and blocking the Unblocked Agent + Community Plugins. _To be imported_